Dana Fischer

 Dana Fischer is an American Magic: The Gathering player.
-She is tied for the youngest to make the second day of a Grand Prix tournament (at age eight) and is the youngest to win cash at a Grand Prix (at age nine).
+She holds a joint record as the youngest player to make the second day of a Magic Grand Prix tournament (at age eight) and is the youngest player to win a cash prize at a Grand Prix (at age nine).

 Background and family life

 Dana Fischer was born in July 2010, and lives with her mother, father, and older sister in Carmel Valley, San Diego.
-Her father started teaching both daughters Magic when they were very young, before they could read the card text.
-They learned to play by memorizing the cards.
-This was similar to how players learn to play with cards in a foreign language.
-After they learned to read, the process went faster.
-Her sister lost interest in Magic over the next few years, while Dana continued to play.
+Her father, Adam Fischer, started teaching Dana and her sister how to play Magic before they were old enough to read the text on the cards, and they learned by memorizing how the cards functioned in the game.
+Dana's sister lost interest in Magic over the next few years, while Dana continued to play.
+With the help of her father, Fischer wrote several articles for ChannelFireball's Magic: The Gathering strategy website.